 Depending on what you’re emailing about however, a single image (single being the operative word) could really help support your argument.

-Let’s say you’re promoting an infographic or some form of visual content.
+Let’s say you’re promoting an infographic, a poster, a report or some form of visual content.
 Why wouldn’t you show off the design by including a sneak preview image?

 4. Try the Before-After-Bridge (BAB) Format